zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/services/services.md

 [](youtube:dIMgaujSydQ)

 ## **STEP 1:** Login and Identify Database and Instance names
 You should have already identified your database name and instance name.
 Each place in this lab where you see replacename make sure you use your correct instance and database names.
 1. If you aren't already logged in to the Oracle Cloud, open up a web browser and re-login to Oracle Cloud.
-2. Once you are logged in, open up a 2nd webbrowser tab.
+2. Once you are logged in, open up a 2nd web browser tab.
-3. Start Cloudshell in each.
-Maximize both cloudshell instances.
+3. Start Cloud Shell in each.
+Maximize both Cloud Shell instances.

     *Note:* You can also use Putty or MAC Cygwin if you chose those formats in the earlier lab.
     ![](../clusterware/images/start-cloudshell.png " ")

 4. Connect to node 1 as the *opc* user (you identified the IP address of node 1 in the Build DB System lab).

     ````
     ssh -i ~/.ssh/sshkeyname opc@<<Node 1 Public IP Address>>